mapattacker/datascience/flask.rst

 There are some default directory structure to adhere to.
-The first is that HTML files are placed under /templates, second is for Javascript, CSS or other static files like images, will be placed under /static
+The first is that HTML files are placed under /templates, second is for Javascript, CSS or other static files like images, models or logs will be placed under /static

 .. code:: bash

     ├── app.py
     ├── config.py
-    │   utils.py
+    ├── utils.py
     ├── static
     │   ├── css
     │   │   ├── bootstrap.css